Enet4/dicom-rs/README.md

 remaining intrinsically fast and safe to use.

 This project is a work in progress.
-Nevertheless, the first usable version may hopefully arrive in the next few months.
+Nevertheless, the first usable version may hopefully arrive eventually.
 Any feedback during the development of these solutions is welcome.

 ## Components

 - [`core`](core) represents all of the base traits, data structures and functions for reading and writing DICOM content.
 - [`dictionary_builder`](dictionary_builder) is a Rust application that generates code and other data structures for a DICOM standard dictionary using entries from the web.